 In Gilbert, however, the average commute to work is quite long.
 On average, people spend 32.52 minutes each day getting to work, which is significantly higher than the national average.

 As is often the case in a small town, Gilbert doesn't have a public transportation system that people use for their commute.

-The per capita income in Gilbert in 2010 was $21,909, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $87,636 for a family of four.
+The per capita income in Gilbert in 2010 was $20,942, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,768 for a family of four.
 However, Gilbert contains both very wealthy and poor people as well.

 Gilbert is a somewhat ethnically-diverse town.
 The people who call Gilbert home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gilbert residents report their race to be White, followed by Black or African-American.
 Gilbert also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.22% of the town’s residents.
-Important ancestries of people in Gilbert include Irish, English, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 15.38% of the town’s residents.
+Important ancestries of people in Gilbert include English, Scots-Irish, Scottish, and Irish.

 The most common language spoken in Gilbert is English.
 Other important languages spoken here include Spanish and Italian.